marinade-finance/staking-status/README.md

 `clean-score-all-mainnet.sh` will run the base Solana's Foundation stake-o-matic scoring, getting additional information from Validators.App (name, keybase_id, data center)

-After that, a SQL script will import the base score into the database at `stake-o-matic/db/score-sqlite3.db` and create the AVG table containing the final scores & percentages for the epoch.
+After that, a SQL script will import the base score into the database at `stake-o-matic/db/score-sqlite3.db` and create the AVG table containing the stake-o-matic data for the epoch.

-The AVG table is the base data for updating scores on-chain, and scores on-chain determine the staking bot behavior.
+The AVG table is then processed by the `score-post-process` rust/cli program generating final scores and then updated on-chain, the final scores are stored as table `scores2` in the sqlite database.
+Scores on-chain determine the staking bot behavior.